Wells Gray Provincial Park: Clearwater River dams

-The disastrous flood of the Fraser River in 1948 nearly changed the Clearwater River and Wells Gray Park forever.
-In November 1947, the Federal Minister of Public Works proposed the creation of a joint federal-provincial committee to study the Fraser's water resources.
-The flood made this project all the more urgent and, in late 1948, the Dominion-Provincial Board, Fraser River Basin was established to report on power generation, fisheries, flood control, water supply and recreation.
-Between 1949 and 1954, the committee of ten collected basic data and filled in the gaps in other government studies.
-No report was produced, but, in 1953, 12 detailed maps of the Clearwater River between Hemp Creek and the North Thompson River were published.
-These had a scale of 1 inch = 500 feet and a contour interval of 20 feet.
-Over 50 years later, these sheets are still the most detailed and accurate topographic maps available of the lower Clearwater, although they are out-of-date regarding human developments.
+The disastrous Fraser River flood of 1948 nearly changed the Clearwater River and Wells Gray Park.
+In November 1947, prior to the flood, the Federal Minister of Public Works had proposed the creation of a joint federal-provincial committee to study the Fraser River's water resources.
+The flood in the following spring made this project more urgent, and in late 1948 the Dominion-Provincial Board Fraser River Basin was established to report on power generation, fisheries, flood control, water supply and recreation.
+Between 1949 and 1954, the committee of ten collected data and filled in the gaps in other government studies.
+No report was produced, but in 1953, 12 detailed maps of the Clearwater River between Hemp Creek and the North Thompson River were published.
+These had a scale of 1 inch to 500 feet, and a contour interval of 20 feet.
+As of 2023, these sheets are still the most detailed and accurate topographic maps available of the lower Clearwater, although they are out-of-date regarding human developments.

-The Fraser River committee proposed two dams, one just upstream from Clearwater and one at Sabre Tooth Rapids, but nothing happened.
-In 1955, the federal and provincial governments replaced this committee with a smaller one, the Fraser River Board, which had only four members.
-It was directed to determine what development of the Fraser's water resources would be feasible, particularly regarding flood control and hydro-electric power.
-The Board published two preliminary reports, one about flood control in 1956 and one about hydro-electric developments in 1958.
+The Fraser River committee proposed two dams, one just upstream from Clearwater and one at Sabre Tooth Rapids.
+In 1955, the federal and provincial governments replaced this committee with a smaller one with only four members, the Fraser River Board, and directed it to determine what development of the Fraser River's water resources would be feasible, particularly regarding flood control and hydro-electric power.
+The Board published two preliminary reports, one about flood control in 1956, and one about hydro-electric developments in 1958.

 The idea of developing hydro power from the Clearwater River and its tributaries was not new to the Fraser River Board.
-In 1918, Helmcken Falls was studied as a source of power for Kamloops, although the length of the transmission lines ended that notion.
+In 1918, Helmcken Falls was studied as a source of power for Kamloops, but the needed transmission lines were prohibitively long.
 In the late 1940s, the Aluminum Company of Canada examined the power potential of Helmcken Falls, but chose Kitimat instead, thereby flooding northern Tweedsmuir Park instead of Wells Gray.
 In 1959, a comprehensive development of the Murtle River was proposed by the British Columbia Power Commission.